Skip navigation

 I am also a Fellow of the Royal Historical Society and a Distinguished Speaker for the Organization of American Historians.

-I am general editor of the Carolina Lowcountry and Atlantic World Series at the University of South Carolina Press. https://uscpress.com/Carolina-Lowcountry-and-the-Atlantic-World If you have a manuscript that might fit in the Series, please get in touch.
+I sit on the editorial board for the Carolina Lowcountry and Atlantic World Series at the University of South Carolina Press. https://uscpress.com/Carolina-Lowcountry-and-the-Atlantic-World If you have a manuscript that might fit in the Series, please get in touch.

 • History PhD December 15 1997